Zillatron27/claude-workflow-starter/README.md

 | `commands/update-context.md` | `/update-context` — end-of-session state sync |
 | `hooks/` | Example PostToolUse typecheck hook (TypeScript) + settings profile |

-Everything is a starting point.
+Everything here is a starting point.
 Delete what doesn't fit and adjust as needed.

 Have a lot of fun :)